OneOneLiu/zotero-annotation-summary/README_en.md

 ### 1. Load and Display Annotations

-- The plugin automatically loads every annotation (highlights, notes, etc.) from your Zotero library and displays them in a unified summary page.
+- The plugin automatically loads every annotation (highlights) from your Zotero library and displays them in a summary page.

   <img src="./doc/images/introduction.png" alt="Annotation Summary Introduction" width="800" />